 Eclipse Modeling Framework Project Lead

 |email:||Ed.Merks at gmail.com|

 Ed Merks founded his own small consulting company, Macro Modeling.
-He is a coauthor of the authoritative book "EMF: Eclipse Modeling Framework" which is published as a second expanded edition.
-He has been an elected member of the Eclipse Foundation Board of Directors for the past eight years and has been recognized by the Eclipse Community Awards as Top New Comer Evangelist, Top Ambassador, and Top Committer, as well as for Lifetime Achievement.
-Ed is well known for his dedication to the Eclipse community since 2002, posting literally thousands of newsgroup answers each year.
+He is a coauthor of the authoritative book “EMF: Eclipse Modeling Framework” which is published as a second expanded edition.
+He has been an elected member of the Eclipse Foundation Board of Directors for the past three years and has been recognized by the Eclipse Community Awards as Top New Comer Evangelist, Top Ambassador, and Top Committer.
+Ed is well known for his dedication to the Eclipse community, posting literally thousands of newsgroup answers each year.
 He spent 16 years at IBM, achieving the level of Senior Technical Staff Member after completing his Ph.D. at Simon Fraser University.
-He is a partner of itemis AG and is currently living in Berlin and learning German.
-His experience in modeling technology spans twenty-nine years.
+He is a partner of itemis AG and Cloudsmith.
+His experience in modeling technology spans 25 years.